Contributing

 Conventional Commits.
 When opening a PR, prefer a title or eventual squash-merge

-commit title like feat: add crate overview, fix: correct API route, or
+commit title like feat: add crate overview, fix: correct RustDocs route, or

 docs: clarify onboarding.